 Paid with your health insurance.
-If you have UC SHIP, the first three sessions are free, subsequent sessions have a $15 co-pay per session>
+If you have UC SHIP, the copay is $0.

 If you would like to see someone weekly over a long period of time, we can refer you to a mental health provider in the community who is part of your insurance plan.
 Long term therapy is helpful for mild mental health concerns as well as more serious mental health issues.
 Some people prefer consistent, weekly therapy to address long standing concerns or simply to have a weekly space to gain support, improve overall well being, and better understand oneself and relationships.
 During your Brief Assessment appointment, the clinician can give you names of therapists in the area who would be best suited for your needs and preferences.
 We will also support you in providing information about how to go about making an appointment with a community therapist.
 If you have the campus SHIP insurance, the clinician will give you a referral form to present to your provider.
 We do our best to maintain an up-to-date list of clinicians in the community who are currently accepting new clients.

 If you decide to pursue therapy in the community, most students are able to schedule an initial appointment with a community provider within one week of you contacting them.

 If you have UCSHIP insurance, CAPS is able to provide you with the referral form that is required.
 When seeing a clinician for a Brief Assessment, they will be able to talk you through the process of selecting a few community referrals that may be a good match for you.
 You can see the entire CAPS Community Referral List here.

 If you have your own private insurance (not UCSHIP), you are able to access community providers without a referral from CAPS.